 During her time at ACE, Reb has loved being able to connect with and educate young people across the country about climate change and has helped give them the tools to take action and have their voices be heard.
 Digital storytelling has been an important part of the work that ACE does, and it helps them spread their message around the world.
 One of their recent campaigns, Class of 0000, shows how powerful a story can be when it is both unique and familiar.

 I was able to speak with Reb recently about her work with ACE and hear about how impactful digital storytelling has been in sharing the powerful stories of students across the country.

 Hi Reb!
-Thanks so much for being here with me.
 Can you start by telling me about your role and involvement with Alliance for Climate Education?

 My husband saw a post for the job on idealist.
 I was just out of grad school and I wasn’t really looking for a job because I didn’t even think there was a company out there whose mission was to educate young people on climate change, and before ACE, there really wasn’t.
 I decided I wanted to start educating students on my own, so I went to high schools around California to talk to classes about my research, until my husband showed me this post from idealist and said “check this out!”

 ACE was founded in 2008, so 11 years ago, and I came on board shortly afterwards.
 In grad school I studied climate change, paleo-climate actually, and was really feeling like the science of climate change is not where the work needs to be done, it’s much more in solving climate change and educating people and communicating about the problem.
 ACE was just getting started back then and it felt like the perfect fit for me.
 Their mission was really what I wanted to be doing, especially engaging young people on climate change.